Research

 Corn kernels always germinate in the same way, with an embryo on one side of the seed.
 The embryo will imbibe water (aka soil moisture) and begin germinating.
 When the kernel is positioned tip down in the furrow, the coleoptile will start to germinate upward, moving closer and closer to emerging from the ground.

-According to the seed orientation study we've performed over the last 7 years at the PTI farm, where we planted our corn kernels tip down, we received 99% 12-hour emergence.
+According to the seed orientation study we performed in 2018-2024 at the PTI farm, where we planted our corn kernels tip down, we received 99% 12-hour emergence.

 seed orientation tip placement pie chart